bradleyap/Watson-news-sample-room-java/README.md

 ```

+Notice that 'currentQuery' is used only if thre were problems trying to get data back, or parse it corrrectly, at which time it would be returned to the 'user'.

 Finding out about how the query needed to be structured was basically a matter of looking at the demo here [http://querybuilder.alchemyapi.com/builder](http://querybuilder.alchemyapi.com/builder).
 I hard coded the base URL, the apiKey provided by Bluemix for the Alchemy service, and everything except the "keyword" that would be passed in via the "/news" command as a parameter.
 The basic room already parses the parameter for you and inside a variable called 'remainder'.

 ### &nbsp;&nbsp;&nbsp;&nbsp;4.
 Add import statements for Json and URL objects